There are hundreds of TVs to choose from so to make your life easier we've put together a list of all the best TVs you can buy right now.

 Video: Trusted Explains – All you need to know about TVs

 The cheapest television in our round-up is the £300 Linsar X24-DVD, which is a rare case where a TV with a built in DVD player is good.
 There are also some of the best 32-inch TVs and a few big TVs that cost less than £500.

 If you are feeling particularly flush then the most expensive TV costs more than £8,000, but there are great TVs for every budget.

-Hit the dropdown menu above to head to our short reviews or click the links below to go straight to the category of your choice.
+Hit the dropdown menu above to head to short reviews based on in-depth reviews conducted by the best experts in the field.
+Alternatively click the links below to go straight to the category of your choice.
 For our jargon buster and extra TV buying advice, keep scrolling.